tallforasmurf/CHIP8IDE/assembler_reference.md

 # CHIP-8 Assembler Reference

 The assembler is case-insensitive.
 Lowercase character input is treated as uppercase.

 In this sheet, **bold** means a value to be entered exactly as shown, while *italic* means a value to be chosen by you.
+For example a register argument might be shown as **V***t* which means it must start with a V, followed by a digit of your choice indicated by *t*.

 ## Input rules